 Fine white sand beaches, comfortable breezes, slowing down and reconnecting with nature free us from the tension we often hold without knowledge.
 We become familiar with stress and don't realise what we carry until the moment we feel that tension dissipate.

-Surround yourself with people who lift you up mentally and spiritually.
+Surround yourself with people who lift you mentally and spiritually.
 Our experience in this world is affected by various factors, and who we are with is a big one.
 Have you ever gone to a concert only to have it ruined by another concert-goer?
-Treat every day as an epic show you don’t want to miss and the ticket was expensive.
+Treat every day as an epic show you don't want to miss, and the ticket was expensive.

 I participate in community programs, when I can, that enrich the lives of others and produce the same effect for me.
 When you get back from your vacation, have a plan to replace negative routines with positive actions.
 While work is stressful, we can't just quit, so make the changes where you can.
 Maybe it is time for a career change.